Dragon-Wonder/Experimental-Platformer-AI/Documentation/Manual.md

 This can be a 1 for true or a 0 for false.
 If this is enabled then for every step that the player takes the map will be shown.
 This will of course slow down the program but will allow you to follow the player around on their journey.

+You can also disable this if you do not have the images folder (you will still require the .dll files unfortunately).

 If this is disabled then you will only see the end result of the Top Players in terms of fitness.
 It is useful to have log to file on if you disable this so you can see the moves that the player took.
 Disabling it is useful if you want to quickly test if a change has resulted in higher fitness; or are just testing that everything works (this is what we use it for).